knightsUCF/CarRacing/Log.md

 Completing the main tasks below will get us close to a vertical slice MVP.

 Then we will continue the other tasks.
+There are no major blockers at this time, which is a relief.

+Making this game for mobile will be great for getting good experience, a better resume, and having something finally completed and out there.
+REAL ARTISTS SHIP.

 # Next Main Task - Long Road